thedeeno/synchrony/README.md

 This sinatra app combines 2 micro applications (`/api` and `/monitor`) with a faye messaging application (mounted at `/faye`).
 The **monitor** subscribes to events published by the **api**.

-The cucumber integration in `features` is the primrary way to see this app in action.
+The cucumber integration in `features` is the primary way to see this app in action.